Rhode Island General Assembly Passes State Privacy Bill

 • For-profit entities that conduct business in Rhode Island or produce products or services that are targeted to Rhode Island residents and satisfy one or more of the following thresholds during the preceding calendar year: (1) controlled or processed the data of not less than 35,000 customers, excluding personal data controlled or processed solely for the purpose of completing a payment transaction; or (2) controlled or possessed the personal data of not less than 10,000 customers and derived more than 20 percent of their gross revenue from the sale of personal data.

-The RIDTPPA contains numerous familiar exemptions, including exemptions for financial institutions, nonprofit organizations, data subject to the Gramm-Leach-Bliley Act; PHI under HIPAA, and certain air carriers.
+The RIDTPPA contains numerous familiar exemptions, including exemptions for financial institutions and data subject to the Gramm-Leach-Bliley Act; covered entities, business associates and PHI under HIPAA; nonprofit organizations; and personal data processed by certain air carriers.

 Controller Obligations